Rahman2001/nim-factory/README.md

 # Project Name
 This project is a factory for NVIDIA NIM containers in which users/businesses can quantize many models and build their own TensorRT-LLM engine for optimized inference.
-This enables users/businesses with a large hardware resources and smaller business goals to save compute power by quantizing LLMs into different sizes.
+This enables users/businesses with large hardware resources and smaller business goals to save compute power by quantizing LLMs into different sizes.

 ## Description
 Optional section to provide a more detailed overview of the project.